C Code Generation

 Best Practices

-2. Error Checking: Check all return values
+2. Error Checking: Helpers log failures with timestamps — check return values

-5. Portability: Test on target platforms
+5. Portability: Test on your target platforms; link libcurl everywhere